JLambertazzo/healthkit/src/routes.md

 #### `POST` /api/user
 * creates a new user
 * expects name, username, email, password, and optional group in body
+* if group included it should be array of group names
 * returns user if creation successful
 * will fail if duplicate username or email
 #### `DELETE` /api/user/:id